William Penn: Education

-Upon returning to England after two years abroad, he presented to his parents a mature, sophisticated, well-mannered, "modish" gentleman, though Samuel Pepys noted young Penn's "vanity of the French".
+Upon returning to England after two years abroad, he presented to his parents a mature, sophisticated, well-mannered, modish gentleman, though Samuel Pepys noted young Penn's "vanity of the French".
 Penn had developed a taste for fine clothes, and for the rest of his life would pay somewhat more attention to his dress than most Quakers.
 The Admiral had great hopes that his son then had the practical sense and the ambition necessary to succeed as an aristocrat.
-He had young Penn enroll in law school but soon his studies were interrupted.
-With warfare with the Dutch imminent, young Penn decided to shadow his father at work and join him at sea.
+He had young Penn enrol in law school but soon his studies were interrupted.

+With war with the Dutch imminent, young Penn decided to shadow his father at work and join him at sea.
 Penn functioned as an emissary between his father and the King, then returned to his law studies.
 Worrying about his father in battle he wrote, "I never knew what a father was till I had wisdom enough to prize him...
 I pray God... that you come home secure."
-The Admiral returned triumphantly but London was in the grip of the plague of 1665.
+The Admiral returned triumphantly, but London was in the grip of the Great Plague of 1665.
 Young Penn reflected on the suffering and the deaths, and the way humans reacted to the epidemic.
 He wrote that the scourge "gave me a deep sense of the vanity of this World, of the Irreligiousness of the Religions in it."
-Further he observed how Quakers on errands of mercy were arrested by the police and demonized by other religions, even accused of causing the plague.
+Further he observed how Quakers on errands of mercy were arrested by the police and demonised by other religions, even accused of causing the plague.

 With his father laid low by gout, young Penn was sent to Ireland in 1666 to manage the family landholdings.
 While there he became a soldier and took part in suppressing a local Irish rebellion.
-Swelling with pride, he had his portrait painted wearing a suit of armor, his most authentic likeness.
+Swelling with pride, he had his portrait painted wearing a suit of armour, his most authentic likeness.
 His first experience of warfare gave him the sudden idea of pursuing a military career, but the fever of battle soon wore off after his father discouraged him, "I can say nothing but advise to sobriety...I wish your youthful desires mayn't outrun your discretion."

 While Penn was abroad, the Great Fire of 1666 consumed central London.
 As with the plague, the Penn family was spared.
 But after returning to the city, Penn was depressed by the mood of the city and his ailing father, so he went back to the family estate in Ireland to contemplate his future.
-The reign of King Charles had further tightened restrictions against all religious sects other than the Anglican Church, making the penalty for unauthorized worship imprisonment or deportation.
+The reign of King Charles had further tightened restrictions against all religious sects other than the Anglican Church, making the penalty for unauthorised worship imprisonment or deportation.
 The "Five Mile Act" prohibited dissenting teachers and preachers to come within that distance of any borough.
 The Quakers were especially targeted and their meetings were deemed undesirable.